semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 #### Enabling autofix for your GitLab or GitHub code repository

-**Prerequisites:**

-* **For GitLab users:** GitLab users must be signed in to semgrep.dev as they require a Semgrep API token.
-* **For GitHub users:** Ensure you have granted sufficient permissions requested by Semgrep GitHub App for the repository or organization that will receive PR autofix suggestions.
+Autofix requires PR or MR comments to be enabled for your repository or organization.
+Follow the steps in [GitHub pull request comments](#github-pull-request-comments) or [GitLab merge request comments](#gitlab-merge-request-comments) to enable this feature.

+To enable autofix:

-1. Sign in to your [Semgrep App account](https://semgrep.dev/login).
+2. Sign in to your [Semgrep App account](https://semgrep.dev/login).
-2. Click **Projects** from the **App sidebar**.
+3. Click **Projects** from the **App sidebar**.
-3. Click the name of the project to enable autofix for.
+4. Click the name of the project to enable autofix for.
-4. Click the toggle for **Autofix (beta)**.
+5. Click the toggle for **Autofix (beta)**.
 ![Screenshot of autofix toggle](../img/notifications-enable-autofix.png)
-5. After enabling autofix, your succeeding scans will include PR or MR suggestions where applicable.
+6. All scans performed after enabling autofix will generate inline PR or MR comments with code suggestions for applicable rules.

 ### Webhooks